Mötley Crüe: 2004–2007: Reunion and renewed success

 A promoter in England, Mags Revell, began clamoring for a Mötley Crüe reunion, ostensibly presenting himself as the voice of anxious fans waiting for more from the band.
 After meeting with management several times, in September 2004, Sixx announced that he and Neil had returned to the studio and had begun recording new material.
 In December 2004, the four original members announced a reunion tour, staging an announcement event in which they arrived at the Hollywood Palladium in a hearse.
 The tour began on February 14, 2005, in San Juan, Puerto Rico.
 The resulting compilation album, Red, White & Crüe, was released in February 2005.
-It features the band members' favorite original songs plus three new tracks, "If I Die Tomorrow", "Sick Love Song" (co-written by Sixx and James Michael), and a cover of the Rolling Stones' classic "Street Fighting Man".
+It features the band members' favorite original songs plus three new tracks, "If I Die Tomorrow", "Sick Love Song" (co-written by Sixx and James Michael), and a cover of the Rolling Stones' "Street Fighting Man".
 A small controversy was caused when it was suggested that neither Lee nor Mars played on the new tracks (duties were supposedly handled by Vandals drummer Josh Freese).
 However, a VH1 documentary of the band's reunion later showed that Lee did indeed play on some of the tracks.
 The Japanese release of Red, White & Crüe includes an extra new track titled "I'm a Liar (and That's the Truth)".
 Red, White & Crüe charted at No. 6 and has since gone platinum.

 On New Year's Eve 2004 the band appeared on a live episode of The Tonight Show.
 Neil yelled an obscenity during the performance, leading to an FCC investigation.
 The NBC network responded by banning the band, leading to the band subsequently suing the network, claiming they were being unfairly punished.
 The lawsuit was eventually settled out of court and the band made several subsequent appearances on the network.